MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 ---
 title: Deployment and testing for mission-critical workloads on Azure
-description: This design area focuses on how to eradicate downtime and maintain application health for deployment operations, by providing key considerations and recommendations that are intended to inform the design of optimal CI/CD pipelines for a mission-critical application.
+description: This design area focuses on how to minimize downtime and maintain application health for deployment operations.
+It provides considerations and recommendations that can inform the design of optimal CI/CD pipelines for a mission-critical application.
 author: calcof
 ms.author: prwilk
-ms.date: 01/01/2023
+ms.date: 01/23/2023
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected